triggerderlerr/Wichy-2.0/README.md

 Wichy 2.0 was forked from Music Disc by hmes98318, I fork this bot because I want to use them in my and my friend's discord server.

+If you had any issue please contact me on discord. `CrazyWichGG#4184`

 To see more please [click here](https://github.com/hmes98318/Music-Disc)

 ## Invite